3 Types of Liability Coverage on a Homeowner’s PolicyJune 7, 2018

 1. Premises Liability

 Premises Liability Coverage protects you from claims arising on your property as a result of your negligence.
+This is particularly important when it comes to attractive nuisance and homeowners insurance.
 For example, if you have a trampoline without a net and the neighbor’s kids are over to play with your children and one of them falls off the trampoline and breaks a leg, the bodily injury resulting from that occurrence will be payable via the Premises Liability Coverage on your Homeowners insurance policy.

 Your failure to provide a safety net around the trampoline hazard resulted in an injury and so you would likely be deemed negligent by the courts and therefore responsible to pay if the injured party were to seek restitution for their damages.
 This is the reason why many insurance companies do not like to insure properties with hazards like trampolines or swimming pools.

 2. Personal Liability

 Personal Liability Coverage provides you with liability protection for claims brought against you for damages resulting from your own negligent acts.
 A good example of a personal liability situation would be a circumstance in which you are walking your dog and it bites another pedestrian.
 This didn’t happen on your premises, but your personal liability insurance is “attached” to you, the insured, not your property.